arunav-bhattacharya/learning-kotlin/README.md

 # Part III - Functional Kotlin

-## 9. Functional Style
+## 9. Functional Programming with Lambdas

 > We'll get functional in this section.
 Learn about some key concepts how Kotlin supports functional programming.

 ### 9.a.
 Higher Order Functions

 - A higher order function is a function that takes a function as an argument, or return a function.
-- In Kotlin, method references are denoted as `::` and lambda expressions are expressed with "->", similar to Java.
-- We can pass a method reference or a lambda expression to a function that accepts a function as an argument.

 ### 9.b.
 Lambda Expressions

+- In Kotlin, lambda expressions are expressed with "->", similar to Java.
 - For single parameter in a lambda expression, we don't have to explicitly define the parameter in the lambda expression.
 Instead we can refer to the parameter as `it` in the body of the expression.
 Let's see an example -